2019 Public Examination Results

 The school is delighted to report that the performance of the Year 11 students in the GCSE examinations and the Year 13 students in the A-Level, BTEC and CTEC examinations was, once again, outstanding.
 GCSE results were a particular highlight with 41% of students’ entries awarded grade 7 or higher and 89% of entries awarded a grade 4 (standard pass) or higher.

-Some results are subject to re-marks and so the following figures are therefore subject to change:
+Some results are pending re-marks, therefore the following figures are subject to change:

-As significant were the many students who perhaps scored less highly but made incredible progress from their starting points in Year 7.
-On initial calculations, we are cautiously optimistic that our overall progress measure will remain significantly above the national average with our students achieving significantly better outcomes across their subjects than their peers with similar starting points nationally.
+As ever, just as significant were the many students who made incredible progress from their starting points in Year 7.
+Initial estimates suggest that our overall progress measure will remain significantly above the national average with our students achieving significantly better outcomes across their subjects than their peers with similar starting points nationally.

 A link to the DfE performance tables can be found below:

 |Key Stage 5 Results per Subject 2019||04th Sep 2019||Download|